viren-bajaj/DDRB-uplift-calc-2025-2026/README.md

 This will become a group of aclaculators designed to calculate changes in pay for Resident doctors and Consultants across the UK.

-As of yet, the only calculator that has been finished is the English resident doctors calculator.
+As of yet, the only calculator that has been mostly finished is the English resident doctors calculator.

 Resident Doctors calculator - https://virenb.shinyapps.io/English_Resident_Drs_payuplift_calc_25-26/